-Router configuration (config-router)
+Command Modes Address family configuration (config-router-af) Router configuration (config-router)

 Command History Release Modification 12.0(7)T This command was introduced.
 12.2(33)SRA This command was integrated into Cisco IOS Release 12.2(33)SRA.
 12.28X This command is supported in the Cisco IOS Release 12.2SX train.
 Support in a specific 12.2SX release of this train depends on your feature set, platform, and platform hardware.
 15.0(1)M This command was modified.
 The import keyword was removed.
 It is not available in Cisco IOS Release 15.0(1)M and later Cisco IOS Release 15.0M releases.
 12.2(33)SRE This command was modified.
 The import keyword was removed.
 It is not available in Cisco IOS Release 12.2(33)SRE and later Cisco IOS Release 12.2SR releases.
 Cisco IOS XE 2.6 This command was integrated into Cisco IOS XE Release 2.6.

-Release Modification 15.1(2)T This command was modified.
-The minimum scan time was increased from 5 seconds to 15 seconds.
+15.1(2)T This command was modified.
+The minimum scan time is increased from 5 seconds to 15 seconds.
 15.0(1)S This command was modified.
-The minimum scan time was increased from 5 seconds to 15 seconds.
+The minimum scan time is increased from 5 seconds to 15 seconds.
 Cisco IOS XE 3.1S This command was modified.
-The minimum scan time was increased from 5 seconds to 15 seconds.
-15.0(1)SY This command was integrated into Cisco IOS Release 15.0(1)SY.
-Cisco IOS XE 3.4.1S This command was modified.
-The minimum scan time was decreased from 15 seconds to 5 seconds.
-The command can be configured even if NHT is enabled.
-15.1(3)S1 This command was modified.
-The minimum scan time was decreased from 1 seconds to 5 seconds.
-The command can be configured even if NHT is enabled
+The minimum scan time is increased from 5 seconds to 15 seconds.

 Usage Guidelines Entering the no form of this command does not disable scanning, but removes it from the output of the show running-config command.

-The import keyword is supported in address family VPNv4 unicast mode only.

-The BGP Event Based VPN Import feature introduced a modification to the existing BGP path import process using new commands and the import keyword was removed from the bgp scan-time command in Cisco IOS Release 15.0(1)M, 12.2(33)SRE, and later releases.

-While bgp nexthop address tracking (NHT) is enabled for an address family, the bgp scan-time command will not be accepted in that address family and will remain at the default value of 60 seconds.
-NHT must be disabled before the bgp scan-time command will be accepted in either router mode or address family mode.
-However, for Cisco IOS Release 15.1(3)S1 and Cisco IOS XE Release 3.4.1S, the bgp scan-time command can be configured even if NHT is enabled.

-In the following router configuration example, the scanning interval for next hop validation of IPv4 unicast routes for BGP routing tables is set to 20 seconds:
+The import keyword is supported in address family VPNv4 unicast mode only. process using new comm VPN Import feature introduced a modification to the existing BGP path import nands and the import keyword was removed from the bgp scan-time command 5.0(1)M, 12.2(33)SRE, and later releases. command will not be ac ress tracking (NHT) is enabled for an address family, the bgp scan-time cepted in that address family and will remain at the default value of 60 seconds. before the bgp scan-time command will be accepted in either router mode or Examples - configuration example, the scanning interval for next hop validation of IPv4 routing tables is set to 20 seconds: router bgp 100 no synchronization bgp scan-time 20 • family configuration example, the scanning interval for next hop validation of unicast routes for BGP routing tables is set to 45 seconds: router bgp 150 address-family vpn4 bgp scan-time 45 unicast - a family configuration example, the scanning interval for importing address to IP routing tables is set to 30 seconds: router bgp 150 address-family vpnv4 bgp scan-time impor Related Commands Command Description address-family vpnv4 Places the router in address family configuration mode for configuring routing sessions such as BGP, RIP, or static routing sessions that use standard VPNv4 address prefixes.

-'''

-router bgp 100

-no synchronization

-bgp scan-time 20

-'''

-In the following address family configuration example, the scanning interval for next hop validation of address family VPNv4 unicast routes for BGP routing tables is set to 45 seconds:

-'''

-router bgp 150

-address-family vpnv4 unicast

-bgp scan-time 45

-'''

-In the following address family configuration example, the scanning interval for importing address family VPNv4 routes into IP routing tables is set to 30 seconds:

-'''

-router bgp 150

-address-family vpnv4 unicast

-bgp scan-time import 30

-'''

-Command Description address-family vpnv4 Places the router in address family configuration mode for configuring routing sessions such as BGP, RIP, or static routing sessions that use standard VPNv4 address prefixes. bgp nexthop Configures BGP next-hop address tracking.

-bgp slow-peer detection
+bgp nexthop C onfigures BGP next-hop address tracking. --------------- ------------------------ ------------------- bgp slow-peer detection bgp slow-peer detection [threshold seconds]